Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/src/MigrationGuide.md

 ### Cross Service SDK improvements

-The modern Azure.Messaging.EventGrid client library also provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as
+The modern `Azure.Messaging.EventGrid` client library also provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as:

 - Using the new Azure.Identity library to share a single authentication approach between clients
 - A unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries